Key Points

 Osteoarthritis (OA) is extremely common, with 1 in 11 Australians reporting having the condition.
 That figure increases to whopping 1 in 3 in people over the age of 65, and it is listed as one of the leading causes of physical inactivity in this age group.
 Given OA can have such a burden on the individuals who have it, and the health care system, it is time that we as physios start to differentiate what is High Value Treatment, and what is Low Value Treatment for hip and knee OA.

-What is High Value Treatment for hip and knee Osteoarthritis?
 So, what works for OA?
 Scientific research tells us that the best results come from a combination of exercise, education and weight loss, and that this should be the first line management for anyone seeking treatment for OA, no matter how severe.

 A common misconception is that OA is a “wear and tear” disease, and that continuing to use a joint with OA will only make it worse.
 As joint cartilage doesn’t have a blood supply, it actually relies on joint movement and exercise for its health.
 As we move, joint fluid is pushed in and out of the cartilage making it healthier.
 There are many other benefits of exercise including improved mental health, reduced inflammation, and improved confidence with movement that science also tells us can reduce the experience of pain with OA.